 In practice, however, converting a vehicle to be able to run on Autogas involves some operational inconveniences, the most significant of which is the loss of boot/trunk space to accommodate the additional fuel tank.
 The development of new technologies, including ring or doughnut-tanks and lightweight composite tanks, has helped to alleviate this problem.

 Misconceptions about the safety of handling the fuel and the reliability of Autogas tanks may also be a barrier to conversion in some cases.
 Yet many decades of operation worldwide have amply demonstrated the integrity and safety of Autogas dispensers, as well as on-board vehicle tanks.
 In fact, the safety record of Autogas use in practice is at least as good as, if not better than, gasoline or diesel.
 Autogas is fully contained in pressurised tanks, which limits the danger of leakage.
-Being stored in liquid form, gasoline is prone to leaks or vapour escapes.
-Nonetheless, widely publicised accidents resulting from poor installation, the absence of a safety valve on the fuel-tank or the illegal use of cylinder gas, have undermined the safety image of Autogas in a few countries (see the country survey in Part B).
+Nonetheless, widely publicised accidents resulting from poor installation, the absence of a safety valve on the fueltank or the illegal use of cylinder gas, have undermined the safety image of Autogas in a few countries (see the country survey in Part B).